 Well, Newt Gingrich tries to address all of this, and he does in an ominous, frankly, possible scenario unfolding, and that is Trump versus China facing America's greatest threat.

-Um, and we continue with New Gingrich.
+And we continue with Newt Gingrich.

-You know, there's a lot you write about in this book that actually scares me, because there's things in here that I had no idea about.
+You know, there's a lot you write about in this book that actually scares me because there's things in here that I had no idea about.

-This deal intellectual property theft is massive, and it's costing Americans billions and probably trillions at the end of the day.
+Intellectual property theft is massive, and it's costing Americans billions and probably trillions at the end of the day.

 And they caved.

-I mean they folded.
+I mean, they folded.

 Talk about some of the things that I didn't know.

-I've we've known about intellectual property theft.
+We've known about intellectual property theft.

-We've known about you know unfair trade practices.
+We've known about, you know, unfair trade practices.

-Uh I never knew about the propaganda efforts.
+I never knew about the propaganda efforts.

 I will tell you this.